Esther434/World-Happiness-Score-Data-set/README.md

 - Analyze key factors affecting the happiness scores of countries.
 - Visualize relationships between happiness score and factors such as GDP per capita, social support, life expectancy, and more.
-- Identify trends and top/bottom performing countries.
+- Identify trends and top/bottom-performing countries.
 - Derive insights to inform public policy and wellbeing initiatives.

 ## 🛠️ Tools & Technologies Used